Cobenian/raygun/README.md

     client_version: "2.3.4"
 ```

-If you use a plug, the version (client_version above) should be auto detected for you.
+If you use a Plug, the version (client_version above) should be auto detected for you.

 ## Usage